Swedish Circle Method

 Resisting moment = c L R+ (tanφ’ ΣN × R).

-- ΣT = Sum of all tangential component.
+- ΣT = Sum of all tangential components.

-- ΣN = Sum of all normal component.
+- ΣN = Sum of all normal components.

 Putting, N=W cosα, and T=W sinα